Prag8855/aab/content/guides/find-a-job-in-berlin.md

 - **Your [tax ID](/glossary/Steueridentifikationsnummer)** (*Steueridentifikationsnummer*)
     You get a tax ID when you [register your address](/glossary/Anmeldung) for the first time.
 If you can't register your address, you can still get a tax ID.
 If you can't get a tax ID, you can still start working. - [More information](/guides/german-tax-id-steuernummer#the-tax-id-steuer-id)
 - **Your [health insurance](/glossary/Krankenversicherung) number** (*Krankenversicherungsnummer*)
     You get a *Krankenversicherungsnummer* 2 to 7 days after you [choose health insurance](/guides/german-health-insurance).
 Your employer needs this number to take health insurance payments from your salary.
+Your employer can choose health insurance for you, but it's a bad idea.
+[Ask a broker to help you choose](/guides/german-health-insurance#insurance-brokers), it's free.
 - **Your [social insurance number](/guides/german-versicherungsnummer)** (*Sozialversicherungsnummer*)
     If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you get this number automatically in the mail.
 If you have [private health insurance](/glossary/private%20Krankenversicherung), you must apply for it.
 Your employer can sometimes help you with this. - [How to get a social insurance number](/guides/german-versicherungsnummer)